Travel guide

 Duration Suggested Data Traveler Profile

-3-5 days 1-2 GB Short getaway or cruise stop
+3-5 days 1-2 GB Short getaway or cruise with a stop

 7 days 3-5 GB Resort week with excursions